saheelwagh/refactored-life/content/posts/intro/index.md

 After a while you stop being valuable to others.
 You have to spend an increasing amount of time on yourself and your own endeavours.
 And your intellect/EQ is dependent on your skillset.
 I realised that passive knowledge was not helping me in either of the two factors.

 I wasn't progressing in life.
 I was only adding more rote learning to my brain.
-In other words I was becoming an ultimate disciple of something that I despise from the bottom of my heart : Indian education system.
+In other words I was becoming an ultimate disciple of something that I despise from the bottom of my heart : The Indian Education System.

 I had to get rid of this addiction and start producing outcomes.
 I had to refactor my life.